 The Hunter Estuary extends for 75 kilometres from the Port at Newcastle to the tidal limit at Oakhampton in Maitland.
-The estuary is a functioning ecosystem that is valued for a wide variety of reasons.
-Uses of the estuary include habitat to an internationally significant selection of resident and migratory animals, as a water source for agriculture, a recreational waterway, and a commercial resource for a number of industries.
+It is a functioning ecosystem that is widely valued.
+The estuary is an important habitat to a selection of internationally significant resident and migratory animals, as well as being used as a water source for agriculture, recreational waterway, and a commercial resource for a number of industries.

 What is Council doing to protect the Estuary?

 To protect and maintain the social, economic and environmental values of the Hunter Estuary, a Management Study and Plan was adopted in 2009 in association with Newcastle City Council, Port Stephens Council and the Department of Environment, Climate Change and Water (DECCW).